tin-/teckit/README.md

 ## Adding own measurement instrumentation support

-Have instrument not supported?
+Have instrument not in the supported list?
-It is easy to add support of new instrument, following example of existing hardware modules in /devices directory.
+It is easy to add support of the new instrument, following example of existing hardware modules in /devices directory.